waste-of-kindergarten/xpython37-v0.1/python/Doc/library/unittest.rst

    Only run test methods and classes that match the pattern or substring.
-   This option may be used multiple times, in which case all test cases that match of the given patterns are included.
+   This option may be used multiple times, in which case all test cases that match any of the given patterns are included.

    Patterns that contain a wildcard character (``*``) are matched against the test name using :meth:`fnmatch.fnmatchcase`; otherwise simple case-sensitive